zzm634/typeorm-no-arp/README.md

 Instead of passing a function that returns a property of the photo, you could alternatively simply pass a string to `@OneToOne` decorator, like `"metadata"`.
 But we used this function-typed approach to make our refactoring easier.

-Note that we should use `@JoinColumn` decorator only on one side of a relation.
+Note that we should use the `@JoinColumn` decorator only on one side of a relation.
 Whichever side you put this decorator on will be the owning side of the relationship.
 The owning side of a relationship contains a column with a foreign key in the database.